Enrollment Process for Accepted Students

 MS: Principal Mr. Andy O’Hara; Secretary Ms. Lynn Angeles (049) 511-4348

 - Corporate Text Messages/Emergency Protocol.
 If you would like to receive a Corporate Text Message from Brent please sign and return the form given to students on the first day of classes.
 If school is cancelled a Corporate Text Message is sent to parents who signed up.
-Every effort is made to post on Brent’s Website a notice informing families of the cancellation of school, but sometimes logistics prevent it.
 School is cancelled in the event of severe weather, and/or flooding in areas where Brent busses pass through.
-Sometimes the cancellation of school is known the evening before, but most often is announced early in the morning.
+School cancellations are most often announced early in the morning on the day it is cancelled.

 - Arrival Survival.
 Families new to Manila should consider purchasing the Arrival Survival book from the Spirit Shop for 450 pesos.
 It is a local publication that has helpful information regarding pediatricians, dentists, house help, women’s groups, and much more.

 - Brent’s Website.
 Brent’s Website should be visited regularly throughout the school year.
-Helpful information like the school calendar, weekly newsletters from the Principals, Cafeteria menus, and general information about the school can be found.
+Helpful information like the school calendar, weekly newsletters from the Principals, Cafeteria menus, and general information about the school can be found there.